Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her write about health tips.

 Start the Day Off Right

-Stretching in the morning before you start your day is ideal and highly recommended by physical therapists around the world.
+Stretching in the morning before you start your day is ideal and highly recommended by physical therapists worldwide.
 Physical therapist David Nolan of Massachusetts General Hospital encourages his patients to stretch.
 Doing so in the morning prevents low back pain and increases your blood circulation.

 "A lot of people don't understand that stretching has to happen on a regular basis.
 It should be daily."